 The client was in need of an ongoing asset management solution to help manage and sell over 25,000 pieces of surplus MRO equipment…

-The client needed assistance with a multi-phase facility closure consisting of two buildings at the same site.
-With over 800 assets to manage and sell, and a one-year timeframe that ended up being cut short, EquipNet needed to act efficiently in order to gain maximum return for the client.
+The client needed assistance with a multi-phase facility closure that consisted of two buildings at the same site.
+With over 800 assets to manage and sell, and a one-year timeframe that ended up being cut short, EquipNet needed to act efficiently in order to successfully gain maximum return for the client.

 The client reached out to EquipNet to request asset management services for a full site closure in Belo Horizonte, Brazil.
-The company wished to maximize the value recovered from its equipment within a timeframe of only seven months.
+The company wished to maximize the value recovered from its equipment, which included CNC Machining Centers, Milling Machines, and more, within a timeframe of only seven months.

 This client originally sought out an auctioneer company to help sell a cookie production line from a facility in Colombia.
 When the company was unsuccessful in its efforts, the auctioneer directly reached out to EquipNet for expert assistance.

-The client was planning a site closure for its facility in Cali, Colombia.
-This particular location was manufacturing pharmaceutical solid dose products.
-With a deadline approaching in 8 months, EquipNet had to ensure the right plan was in place to sell off the equipment and provide the client with the appropriate financial return.
+The client planned to close a facility that manufactured pharmaceutical solid dose products.
+With a deadline in eight months, EquipNet had to ensure the right plan was in place to sell off the equipment and provide the client with the appropriate financial return.

 The client had a number of lower value assets along with a couple of higher value items that were surplus to its ongoing operations.
 The company did not have any strict deadline, but was looking for complete sell-through and to maximize its return.